Croixed/reddit-visualizer/README.md

 # reddit-visualizer
-Queries Reddit for JSON data and then visualizes it using Plotly.
+Queries Reddit for JSON data and then visualizes it using Plotly.Works with any subreddit, all you have to do is change line 6 in the python script.

 You can click the links to take you to the original Reddit post.